Skip to content

 newtestcreatedscreen

-Click on the Record button to display the "Select an Application to Record" dialog:
+Click the Record button to display the "Select an Application to Record" dialog:

 sar_dialog_qt

-Choose the Sample QtWidget Application from the list of running applications, change the library selection from Auto to Qt Framework and click Select.
+Choose the Sample QtWidget Application from the list of running applications, change the library selection from Auto to Qt Framework, and click Select.

 rad_qt